Concept Mapping

 A concept map is a diagram that visually represents relationships between ideas, topics, or pieces of information.
 Concepts are usually enclosed in circles or boxes, and connected by labeled lines or arrows that describe the relationship.
 This method helps you see the “big picture” and how details fit together.

-Benefits of Concept Mapping
+What Are the Benefits of Concept Mapping?

 How to Create a Concept Map

-Tips for Effective Concept Mapping
+What Are Some Tips for Effective Concept Mapping?

 Practical Example